Identifiability of linear compartmental models: the singular locus: Background

 We now examine when the Jacobian is {\em generically} full rank, but certain parameter choices lead to rank-deficiency.
 We call parameter values that lead to this rank-deficiency {\em non-identifiable}.
 Note that the parameters of these models are {\em generically} identifiable, and in the identifiability literature are called ``identifiable'' \cite{distefano-book}, but for our purposes, we are examining the non-generic case and thus denote the {\em values} of these parameters ``non-identifiable''.

-\begin{defn} Let $\mathcal{M}=(G, In, Out, Leak)$ be a linear compartment model that is generically locally identifiable.
+\begin{defn} Let $\mathcal{M}=(G, In, Out, Leak)$ be a strongly connected linear compartmental model, with one input and one output, that is generically locally identifiable.
 Let $c$ denote the coefficient map.
 The {\em locus of non-identifiable parameter values}, or, for short, the \textit{singular locus} is the subset of the parameter space $\R^{|E| + |Leak|}$ where the Jacobian matrix of $c$ has rank strictly less than $|E| + |Leak|$. \end{defn}